The Green Revolution, creating sustainable composites from sawdust

 R&D for a new forestry based performance composite

-Bio-Sep (now Sonichem) has just embarked on a Joint Industry Project together with iCAST (The innovation Centre of Applied Sustainable Technologies), the National Composite Centre (NCC), and the University of Bath for the production and testing of bio-based composites from cellulose and lignin.
+Sonichem embarked on a Joint Industry Project together with iCAST (The innovation Centre of Applied Sustainable Technologies), the National Composite Centre (NCC), and the University of Bath for the production and testing of bio-based composites from cellulose and lignin.
 Market testing will be undertaken by Scott Bader, a global manufacturer of resins and composites.

 The NCC are looking to enhance their experience and understanding of the properties and manufacture of novel, sustainable materials

-This project will enable the identification of construction and composite applications for lignin and cellulose extracted from UK grown sawdust (generously supplied to Bio-Sep by James Jones & Sons).
+This project will enable the identification of construction and composite applications for lignin and cellulose extracted from UK grown sawdust (generously supplied to Sonichem by James Jones & Sons).
 With tried and tested performance characteristics, the high growth UK composites industry could make use of these low carbon, renewable materials, to displace petrochemical materials, create a local biochemical supply chain, and enhance the sustainability of their products.

 How do you see biorefining contributing towards net zero in the next 10-30 years?